 Pollution is the introduction of contaminants – deliberately or accidentally - into our seas and oceans.
-It can cause harm and long term impact to whales and dolphins and of course, their home, the wider marine environment.
+It can cause harm and long term impact to whales, dolphins and porpoises and of course, their home, the wider marine environment.

 Many governments still allow industrial practices that pollute the sea with large quantities of dangerous manmade chemicals.
 One group of particularly dangerous chemicals is PCBs (short for PolyChlorinated Biphenyls).

 PCBs were used widely in building materials for decades until a global ban was introduced in 2004.
 Unfortunately, in spite of the ban PCBs still leak into the environment through careless disposal of products containing PCBs and governmental failure to tackle the 14 million tonnes of contaminated material around the world.
 PCBs build up through the food chain, with highest amounts and the worst effects seen in top predators such as whales and dolphins.
 PCBs are toxic, they cause sterility and are decimating marine mammal populations.
 Some affected whale populations are set to die out within a generation.

 The PCBs that whales, dolphins and porpoises absorb from their food end up being stored mainly in their fatty tissue (blubber).
 The levels of PCBs in an animal’s blubber will build up over time as it consumes more and more contaminated fish.
 In times of stress, when for example food is scarce, whales, dolphins and porpoises tend to break down their stores of blubber to provide them with an energy supply.
 Breaking down blubber in this way releases a flood of toxic PCBs into their body.